-Raised ground beds are flat-topped mounds of soil that are 6 to 8 inches high and do not have support frames.
+- Raised ground beds are flat-topped mounds of soil that are 6 to 8 inches high and do not have support frames.
 Dimitrov said they’re the simplest above-ground gardening option since they only require soil, and they’re sometimes referred to as built-in raised beds, said Venelin Dimitrov, senior product manager for gardening company Burpee.
-He noted that they’re specifically useful for gardeners who have large areas to plant but do not want the added expense of building support frames.
+He noted that they’re specifically useful for gardeners who have large areas for planting but do not want the added expense of building support frames.

 - Supported raised beds consist of a mound of soil surrounded by a supportive edge or frame.
 Dimitrov said these beds are especially useful for sloped or uneven ground — you can build a flat surface on top of an uneven surface with this type of raised bed.

-Containerized raised beds are what most people typically think of when they talk about raised garden beds.
+- Containerized raised beds are what most people typically think of when they talk about raised garden beds, experts told us.
 DeVito said they’re essentially large planters or pots.
 Containerized raised beds have taller sides and a base, and they can be used on lawns, walkways, decks, patios, driveways and porches.
-Dimitrov said you should just be sure wherever you put the raised bed can tolerate its weight and the moisture it may give off.
-He noted that you need to use more soil to fill a containerized raised bed, but they’re versatile and work well in high-traffic areas.
+Dimitrov said you should be sure wherever you put the raised bed can tolerate its weight and the moisture it may give off.
+He noted that you may need to use more soil to fill a containerized raised bed, but they’re versatile and work well in high-traffic areas.

 After you decide the type of raised garden bed you’re looking for, consider experts recommend considering the following: